polyaxon/polyaxon/README.md

     polyaxon
 ```

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
-For example,
+For example:

 ```bash
 $ helm install --name my-release -f values.yaml polyaxon